animeshf/Competitive_Programming/Codebook/README.md

 ## Acknowledgments

 Credit to [Alex Li](https://github.com/alxli) and his wonderful [repository](https://github.com/alxli/Algorithm-Anthology).
-A few algorithms in this codebook were taken from the mentioned repository.
+Few algorithms in this codebook were taken from here.